signalapp/Signal-Calling-Service/BUILDING.md

 ## For Deployment

-Signal uses the provided Dockerfile to build images for deployment.
-This uses a multi-stage process, creating a stage for building, the binary for delivery, and a runnable image for testing.
+Signal uses Docker files to build images for deployment.
+This uses a multi-stage process, creating a stage for building and a runnable image.

 ### Building the Docker Images

-Images currently run on AWS EC2 instances supporting the Intel Skylake architecture.
-When building the images, we can target that specific CPU (or choose any other that matches the platform where the container will be run):
+When building the images, we can target that specific CPU (or choose any other that matches the platform where the container will be run, such as the Intel Skylake architecture):

     docker build -f backend/Dockerfile --build-arg rust_flags=-Ctarget-cpu=skylake -t signal-calling-backend .

+or

+    docker build -f frontend/Dockerfile --build-arg rust_flags=-Ctarget-cpu=skylake -t signal-calling-frontend .

 The ```build-arg``` can also be omitted to maintain maximum compatibility.

 _Note: At the time of this writing, the skylake-avx512 target is not compatible with some dependencies._

-### Deploying the Docker Image

-The deployment is specific to the type of service or registry being used.
-For testing, the image can be saved and copied somewhere for running.
-To save:

-    docker save signal-calling-backend:latest | gzip > signal-calling-backend-latest.tar.gz

-### Running the Docker Container

-To run the container, the following docker command can be used:

-    docker run -d --rm -p 8080:8080 -p 10000:10000/udp signal-calling-backend:latest

-- ```-d``` runs the container in detached mode (can be omitted for easier testing)
-- ```--rm``` will clean up the container when it is stopped
-- ```-p 8080:8080``` connects the TCP port 8080 to the same one on the host
-- ```-p 10000:10000/udp``` connects the UDP port 10000 to the same one on the host

-### Binary Deployment

-The docker file can also be used to obtain a binary file:

-    docker build -f backend/Dockerfile --build-arg rust_flags=-Ctarget-cpu=skylake -t signal-calling-backend --target export-stage -o bin .

-This will build the calling_backend binary executable for Linux and copy it to the ./bin directory of the host.
-The command will stop at the export-stage and not create the runnable docker image.